seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

 Contoso Traders internal teams wants to avoid manual collaboration and configure the approval process getting done automatically.
 To do the automation we are using Power App Studio and Power Automate along with Adaptive Cards.

-Problem Statement(s):
+## Problem Statement(s):
-1. In Contoso Traders for internal and external workflows collaborations there are several processes going on for different database transactions.
+* In Contoso Traders for internal and external workflows collaborations there are several processes going on for different database transactions.
 A new product need to add into the product database, updating price of a product or deleting a product from the database, Contoso Traders depends Microsoft365 emails for the internal collaborations.
-2. In the current approval process, the approvers (managers) getting the approval notifications in their emails and its difficult to find which category of item is getting approved also need to check the product details manually and which team member sending the approval request and the details of the request.
+* In the current approval process, the approvers (managers) getting the approval notifications in their emails and its difficult to find which category of item is getting approved, also need to check the product details manually and which team member sending the approval request and the details of the request.
 Also, its difficult for the users to send emails to the approver when the price of a product change happens.
 Once the approver approved the request and sent back the notifications to the users, users should update the price manually in the system.
-3. When the Finance Team wants to change the price of a product and get it approved from the approver, they are following the current process.
+* When the Finance Team wants to change the price of a product and get it approved from the approver, they are following the current process.
 At the same time, multiple teams sending the request for updating the price, the approver find it difficult to view all the request notifications in the email, also the details of the product and the requester.
 In the current scenario there are so much mismatch happens when the price changes of different products happens.
-4. Approver needs to view the product details and the requestor before approving the price change of any product.
+* Approver needs to view the product details and the requestor before approving the price change of any product.
 Also when the approver approved the request the change of the price of that particular product should update automatically in the website as well as the database.

-Solution
+## Solutions

-1. Microsoft 365 is the collaboration platform for business users.
+* Microsoft 365 is the collaboration platform for business users.
 Microsoft 365 offers different applications like Microsoft Office, Outlook, Teams, Power Platform, SharePoint etc. To resolve the issues in the current scenario, Contoso Traders decided to build an app in power platform  by using MS Cloud services like, Teams, cosmos etc., allowed to implement an end to end solution which’d update price on final website (contosotraders.com) with zero manual efforts from engineering/other teams and is fully automated with approval process in place.
-2. PowerApps allows us to build custom apps, to accommodate our business needs or solve our issues when we cannot find a suitable off-the-shelf solution.
+* PowerApps allows us to build custom apps, to accommodate our business needs or solve our issues when we cannot find a suitable off-the-shelf solution.
 PowerApps can easily connect to our stored business data, which is either located in Microsoft Dataverse or within an on-premise/online data source, for example; Excel, SharePoint, Office 365, SQL Server and Dynamics365.
 Also service in the Power platform  named Power Automate  can use for creating workflows to automate our processes.
-3. Created a custom Power App named Inventory Management System along with Power Automate workflow.
+* Created a custom Power App named Inventory Management System along with Power Automate workflow.
 This Inventory Management System App helps business users to easily update the price of a product by taking the approval from the corresponding approvers (managers).
-4. When a business user send the approval request for updating the price of a particular product to the Approver through the Inventory Management App, a request will trigger in Microsoft Teams channel and the approver can view the request and open the view items in the request to view the product details to be updated.
+* When a business user send the approval request for updating the price of a particular product to the Approver through the Inventory Management App, a request will trigger in Microsoft Teams channel and the approver can view the request and open the view items in the request to view the product details to be updated.
 When the approver approves the request, business user can view it at the same time and the price will update in the website as well as database automatically.
 When the approver rejects the request business user can view the message at the same time.

+## Key Takeaway

+The key takeaways from this demo are:

+* Power Apps helps developers and business users to build custom solutions to meet business goals as it is a Low-Code approach to development.
+Three types of Power Apps, Canvas App, Model-driven App and Portals can be devloped.
+* Power Apps can easily integrate with Power Automate enables to businesses to automate several activities like sending notifications, approvals etc. Developers can leverage their data from Microsoft services and third party connections by using different connectors available in Power App platform.
+* With Power Automate developers and business users can easily build and deploy various workflows and can integrate with Adaptive Cards.
+* Adaptive cards can be used to send notifications or messages to the audience by using bot or message extension.

+## Before you begin

+Power Apps for 30 days free trial you an use.
+Please click the [link](https://learn.microsoft.com/en-us/power-apps/maker/signup-for-powerapps)

-Walkthrough
+## Walkthrough

 Now, Let us try the Inventory Management System App and see how it executes.
 We are going to launch the App and make some pricing updates to XBOX Controllers.
-1. Launch the app by opening URL.  https://make.powerapps.com/environments/Default-08b2a7bc-d241-4500-a789-a1f56bb0cfd9/apps
+1. Please click on this [link](https://admin.powerplatform.microsoft.com/) to open the Power platform admin center.
 2. Once the Power Platform get loaded and ask for the credentials, enter the credentials given by Cloudlabs, and then select Contoso Traders default environment.
-3. Go to the Apps tab and Click on Inventory Management System
+4. To launch the App go to the Apps tab and Click on Inventory Management System

        ![App1](images/App1.png)